 Our association has been legaly established in November 2016 with the name ‘Asociatia European Energy Union‘ received from the Romanian Ministry of Justice.

-We choose this name with the purpose only to bring our contribution and our support to European Commission in his mission to have an Energy Union with citizens at its core, where citizens take ownership of the energy transition, benefit from new technologies to reduce their bills, participate actively in the market, and where vulnerable consumers are protected (EC declaration) and to involve more the European citizens in the European energy market.
+We choose this name with the purpose only to bring our contribution and our support to the European Commission in his mission to have an Energy Union with citizens at its core, where citizens take ownership of the energy transition, benefit from new technologies to reduce their bills, participate actively in the market, and where vulnerable consumers are protected (this is the European Commission declaration) and to involve more the European citizens in the European energy market.

 We truly believe that your association is responsible and has no intention of creating confusion among European citizens.
 However, we cannot authorise the use of the European Emblem and the name “European Energy Union” by your association.

 Firstly, the term “Energy Union” has been intensively used by the European Commission to promote its energy policy since 2015 (see https://ec.europa.eu/commission/energy-union-and-climate/state-energy-union_en ; https://ec.europa.eu/commission/energy-union-and-climate/state-energy-union_en ).

 Secondly, the European Emblem is protected under Article 6ter of the Paris Convention.
 The purpose of Article 6ter is to protect armorial bearings, flags and other State emblems of the States party to the Paris Convention as well as armorial bearings, flags, emblems, abbreviations and names of international intergovernmental organisations.
 Therefore, any unauthorised use as trademark of the European Emblem is prohibited.